nbrownus/streamstash/README.md

 alternative to projects like [logstash](http://logstash.net/), [flume](http://flume.apache.org/),
 [fluentd](http://fluentd.org/), etc.

+I am currently working on a [v2.0](../../tree/2.0) which adds support for the soon to be released `go-audit` tool, among many other changes.
+For the most part the head of that branch is being used in production but things may break at any time before a proper release.

 ### Usage

 I typically setup a separate repo with my `config.js` and `package.json` that lists `streamstash` as a